-STANDARD 6 Developing as a Professional Educator 1 2 3 4 6.1 Reflecting on teaching practice in support of student learning 6.2 Establishing professional goals and engaging in continuous and purposeful professional growth and development 6.3 Collaborating with colleagues and the broader professiona student learning l community to support teacher and 6.4 Working with families to support student learning 6.5 Engaging local communities in support of the instructional program 6.6 Managing professional responsibilities to maintain motivat tion and commitment to all students 6.7 Demonstrating professional responsibility, integrity, and et thical conduct Evidence: (Briefly document evidence, if any, that supports th is area) Comments Section (Please attach a separate piece of paper with your comments if needed).
-Commendations and recommendations.
-Comments that indicate a need for improvement must form. include a written periormance pian attache u to this evalua ation Overall Evaluation: Continued Service: Needs Improvement Not Recommended Satisfactory - with Reservations Recommended but needs impr ovement t Satisfactory Recommended Exemplary Signature of Evaluator: Signature of Teacher: Date: Teacher's signature is acknowledgment, not an en L Teacher response is forthcoming and will Office. nel File e at D Distri ct Revised 8/10/17 Original to Personnel - Copy to Employee Page 4 of 4 Teacher Ev aluation
+STANDARD 6 Developing as a Professional Educator 1 2 3 4 6.1 Reflecting on teaching practice in support of student learning 6.2 Establishing professional goals and engaging in continuous and purposeful professional growth and development 6.3 Collaborating with colleagues and the broader professional community to support teacher and student learning 6.4 Working with families to support student learning 6.5 Engaging local communities in support of the instructional program 6.6 Managing professional responsibilities to maintain motivation and commitment to all students 6.7 Demonstrating professional responsibility, integrity, and ethical conduct Evidence: (Briefly document evidence, if any, that supports this area)

+Comments Section (Please attach a separate piece of paper with your comments, if needed):

+- Commendations and recommendations. - Comments that indicate a need for improvement must include a written performance plan attached to this evaluation form.

+Overall Evaluation: Continued Service:

+Needs Improvement Not Recommended

+Satisfactory - with Reservations Recommended but needs improvement

+Satisfactory Recommended

+Exemplary

+Date: Date:

+Teacher's signature is acknowledgment, not an endorsement.

+L Teacher response is forthcoming and will be attached.
+All originals to Personnel File at District Office.

+Revised 8/10/17